Cyriaque Lamar

 “Blowholes away!”

-From a million-ton hard box under the Atlantic Ocean, Lina reached out.
+Lina reached out, from a million-ton hard box under the Atlantic Ocean.

 “I can’t see!
 It’s too-”